OPEC heading for oil cut extension with a caveat

 On Friday, Russia said it was ready to support extending the output-cutting deal but had still to decide on the duration.

-On Monday, Reuters reported that a major Russian production project led by Exxon Mobil was preparing to ramp up output by a quarter from next year.
+On Monday, Reuters reported that a major Russian production project led by Exxon Mobil (XOM.N) was preparing to ramp up output by a quarter from next year.

 The project is not subject to the global output-cutting deal but the development would signal an obstacle to Russia’s efforts on production curtailment.